tle0508/simple-microservice/README.md

     (@PathVariable("from") String from, @PathVariable("to") String to);
 }
 ```
-The annotation `FeignClient` defines the name of application (as we configured this in Exercise 1 (c)) we want to call.
+The annotation `@FeignClient` defines the name of application (as we configured this in Exercise 1 (c)) we want to call.
 You may notice that `retrieveExchangeValue()` method signature here is similar to that of `retrieveExchangeValue()` in `ForexController`.
 Because it aims to call the service to retrieve the exchange rate from `forex-service`.

 In the main class of this application (`SpringBootMicroserviceCurrencyConversionApplication`), please also add `@EnableFeignClients` above the class definition, somewhere below `@SpringBootApplication`.